hexbatch/apple-core/core-docs/step-6-elements/element-overview.md

 ## Live attributes
 [Live attributes](live-attribute-overview.md)

-the list of active attributes for an element, it can be added to with attributes not on the list.
+the list of active attributes for an element.
-The active attributes from the parents are chosen as the top most attribute for each name, in order of parent inheritance list
+The active attributes from the parents are chosen as the top most attribute for each name, ordered by parent inheritance list The attributes can be toggled on or off

 ## time to live